Enneagram of Personality: History

 The origins and historical development of the Enneagram of Personality are matters of dispute.
-Wiltse and Palmer have suggested that similar ideas to the Enneagram of Personality are found in the work of Evagrius Ponticus, a Christian mystic who lived in 4th-century Alexandria in Egypt.
+Similar ideas to the Enneagram of Personality are found in the work of Evagrius Ponticus, a Christian mystic who lived in 4th-century Alexandria in Egypt.
 Evagrius identified eight logismoi ("deadly thoughts") plus an overarching thought he called "love of self".
-Evagrius wrote, "The first thought of all is that of love of self (philautia); after this, [come] the eight."
-In addition to identifying eight deadly thoughts, Evagrius also identified eight "remedies" to these thoughts.
+Evagrius wrote that "The first thought of all is that of love of self [philautia]; after this, [come] the eight."
+In addition to identifying eight deadly thoughts, Evagrius also identified "virtues" in opposition to those thoughts.

-G. I. Gurdjieff (died 1949) has been credited with promoting the word enneagram and the enneagram figure (see Fourth Way enneagram).
-He did not, however, develop the nine personality types associated with the Enneagram of Personality.
+G. I. Gurdjieff (died 1949) is credited with first using the word enneagram and is the only known source for the geometric figure.
+He did not develop the nine personality types associated with the Enneagram of Personality.
 Instead, Gurdjieff used the enneagram figure for various other purposes, including sacred dances known as the Gurdjieff movements.

-Oscar Ichazo (1931-2020) is sometimes credited as a principal source of the contemporary Enneagram of Personality which is largely derived from some of Ichazo's teachings, such as those on ego-fixations, holy ideas, passions, and virtues.
+Oscar Ichazo (1931–2020) is credited as the principal source of the contemporary Enneagram of Personality which is largely derived from parts of Ichazo's teachings, such as those on ego-fixations, holy ideas, passions, and virtues.
 The Bolivian-born Ichazo began teaching programs of self-development in the 1950s.
-His teaching, which he calls "Protoanalysis", uses the enneagram figure among many other symbols and ideas.
-Ichazo founded the Arica Institute -- which was originally based in Chile before moving to the United States -- and coined the term "Enneagram of Personality".
+His teaching, which he called "Protoanalysis", uses the enneagram figure among several other symbols and ideas.
+Ichazo founded the Arica Institute - which was originally based in Chile before moving to the United States in the 1970s - and coined the term "Enneagram of Personality" (which he originally called the "Enneagon of Personality").

-Claudio Naranjo (1932-2019) was a Chilean-born follower of Ichazo who developed and taught his own understanding of the Enneagram in the United States, principally at the Esalen Institute and to his students in Berkeley, California.
-Two of his followers were Jesuit priests who adapted the Enneagram for use in Christian spirituality.
-Ichazo disowned Naranjo and the other Enneagram teachers due to what he considered misinterpretations and misuses of the Enneagram.
+Claudio Naranjo (1932–2019) learned the Enneagram of Personality from Ichazo in 1970 and then developed and taught his own understanding of the Enneagram in the United States, principally at the Esalen Institute and to his students in Berkeley, California.
+Two of his students were Jesuit priests who later adapted the Enneagram for use in Christian spirituality within programs at Loyola University in Chicago.
+Ichazo originally strongly objected to the Enneagram teachings of Naranjo and other teachers due to what he considered their misinterpretations and misuses of the Enneagram.

 Naranjo's teachings became increasingly popular in the United States and elsewhere from the 1970s.
 Numerous other authors also published books on the Enneagram of Personality in the 1980s and 1990s.
 Those authors included Don Richard Riso (1987), Helen Palmer (1988), Eli Jaxon-Bear (1989), Elizabeth Wagele (1994), and Richard Rohr (1995).
-In 1994, the First International Enneagram Conference, attended by some 1,000 participants, was held at Stanford University and co-sponsored by the university's psychiatry department where psychiatrist, Enneagram author, and conference co-director David Daniels was teaching.
+In 1994, the First International Enneagram Conference, attended by around 1,400 participants, was held at Stanford University and co-sponsored by the university's psychiatry department where psychiatrist, Enneagram author, and conference co-director David Daniels was teaching.

 Analysis of Google search results over 16 years shows an increase in searches for the word "enneagram" from 2017.
 Additionally, social media accounts and podcasts about the Enneagram have increased, indicating a growing popularity among millennials.
 It has been suggested that the rise in popularity of the Enneagram parallels a renewed interest in astrology.